masuidrive/node-mysql/README.md

 # Plan
-I'll release to developer at middle March 2010.
+I'll release to developer at end of March 2010.

 # Example